 The significance of this omission will become apparent later.
 For the moment, however, let us look at the conclusion Mandel thinks can be drawn from his definition.
-He sees it as meaning that commodities produced have to be transformed into money, and that therefore that 'capital accumulation', 'the final money form of capital' and 'the capitalists thirst for profits' are 'exactly identical expressions'.
-But this is plain unadulterated nonsense.
+He sees it as meaning that commodities produced have to be transformed into money, and that therefore that 'capital accumulation', 'the final money 'capital accumulation', 'the final money form of capital' and 'the capitalists thirst for profits' are 'exactly identical expressions'.
+But this is plain unadulterated non-sense.
 Thirst for profits is not 'synonymous' with 'the basic economic compulsion determined by the structure of capitalist society'.
 Thirst for profits existed, for instance, among usurers in the slave society of Roman antiquity or in Chinese oriental despotism.
 So did the 'final money form of capital'.
 In neither case did they produce systematic 'capital accumulation'.
-What Mandel is trying to say is that in capitalism as Marx describes it they are different elements in an integrated ongoing system.
+What systematic 'capital accumulation'.
+What Mandel is trying to say is that in capital-ism as Marx describes it they are different elements in an integrated ongoing system.
 But if that is the case, it is difficult to see the particular sin in describing them as social and psychological mechanisms that make the system function.
 Yet it is for this that Kidron is subjected to attack.
-What really matters, of course, is whether they are the only such mechanisms that produce the peculiar features of that system as opposed to other historically existing modes of production.
+What really matters, of course, is whether they are the only such mechanisms that pro-duce the peculiar features of that system as opposed to other historically existing modes of production.

-This leads us to the central argument: whether the capitalist mode of production is to be defined by a system involving the 'thirst for profit' and 'commodity production' for a 'constantly expanding and in-secure market', or by something else of which these are but manifestations.
-Kidron argues that this something else is the competition between rival owners of means of production that forces each to try and resist the inroads of the other by continually expanding the means of produc-tion.
+This leads us to the central argument: whether the capitalist mode of production is to be defined by a system involving the 'thirst for profit' and 'commodity production' for a 'constantly expanding and insecure market', or by something else of which these are but manifestations.
+Kidron argues that this something else is the competition between rival owners of means of production that forces each to try and resist the inroads of the other by continually expanding the means of production.
 This establishes a relationship between the different accumulations of alienated labour making up the competing means of production that defines each as capital, and their owners as capitalists.
 It also determines the dynamic of interaction of capitalists with each other and with those who produce the means of production so as to continually reproduce on an enlarged scale, the competition.
-Mandel's argument is that this cannot be a definition of capitalism because:

-a definition of capitalism because: 1 - The primacy of growth 'is not onlytrue for capitalism'.
-He instances the 'tre-mendous process of growth' of the fourthmillenium BC and 'the tremendous econ-omic growth' that would occur undersocialism.
-Yet, in fact, neither of theseactually refers to a situation the table.actually refers to a situation in which there was a 'primacy of growth' in Kidron's terms, that is, a system in which growth is compulsive.
-Rather each refers, even ac-cording to Mandel, to growth that occurs as a result of historically contingent factors.
-In fact even Mandel is unimpressed by his own argument here.
-For 12 pages later he writes: 'this urge (to accumulate capital) is typical only for the capitalist class under the concrete conditions of the capitalist mode of production'.4
+Mandel's argument is that this cannot be a definition of capitalism because: I - The primacy of growth 'is not onlytrue for capitalism'.
+He instances the 'tremendous process of growth' of the fourthmillenium BC and 'the tremendous economic growth' that would occur undersocialism.
+Yet, in fact, neither of theseactually refers to a situation in which therewas a 'primacy of growth' in Kidron'sterms, that is, a system in which growth iscompulsive.
+Rather each refers, even according to Mandel, to growth that occursas a result of historically contingent factors.
+In fact even Mandel is unimpressedby his own argument here.
+For 12 nageslater he writes: 'this urge (to accumulatecapital) is typical only for the capitalistclass under the concrete conditions of thecapitalist mode of production'.4 production'.
+The trouble with this definition is that it leaves the concept of 'commodity' as unproblematic.
+This might not matter if one were dealing with small-scale capitalist production with many competing firms exchanging all their produce on the market.
+With modern capitalism of the Western sort, let alone with that which dominates in countries like Egypt or Syria, this raises immediate problems.
+For instance, what happens when the capitalist produces for the state?
+According to Lenin: